You should have a bachelor’s honours degree or international equivalent, typically a 2:1 or above.

 Months of entry

 Rethink public policy from the ground up in this distance learning course.
-Explore creative approaches for making and influencing policy design and delivery.
+Explore creative approaches for shaping public policy strategy, design and delivery.

-This specialist MSc in Public Policy offers you the opportunity to delve into how public policy is made, what shapes it, and how policymakers can make a difference.
+This specialist MSc in Public Policy offers you the opportunity to delve into how public policy is made, what shapes it, and how public policy professionals can make a difference.

 Highly applied in nature, the course draws on diverse cases from policymaking globally, as well as from Europe and the UK.
-You’ll work with academics from the Institute for Policy Research, Department of Social & Policy Sciences, Department of Politics, Languages & International Studies and Department of Economics with international expertise in this area, and have links to senior and experienced policymakers from around the world.
+You will work with academics from the Institute for Policy Research, Department of Social & Policy Sciences, Department of Politics, Languages & International Studies and Department of Economics with international expertise in this area and links to senior public policy makers and experienced policy analysts.

 You will leave the course with: